rhea-mal/longhorizon-mobile-manipulation/README.md

 ## Overview

-**HoMeR** (Hybrid Whole-Body Policies for Mobile Robots) is a hybrid imitation learning framework for mobile manipulation.
-It combines whole-body control with a hybrid action representation to achieve generalizable and precise robot behavior in both simulation and real-world settings.
+We build a long horizon **HoMeR** (Hybrid Whole-Body Policies for Mobile Robots) as an a hybrid imitation learning framework for mobile manipulation.
+It combines KISA automated keyframe and keypoint labeling with whole-body control with a hybrid action representation to achieve generalizable and precise robot behavior in both simulation and real-world settings.

 <table>
   <tr>